Perturbative QCD and the Neutron Star Equation of State

-In Fig.~\ref{fig:p_tov}, we show the Probability Density Functions (PDF) for the central pressure, the central energy density, and the central chemical potential in maximally massive NS.
-Note that the pQCD constraints are imposed ``on top of'' the astrophysical constraints.
+Note that, for the Probability Density Functions (PDF) shown in Fig.~\ref{fig:p_tov}, the pQCD constraints are imposed ``on top of'' the astrophysical constraints.
 We see that the dashed lines corresponding to $X=1$, with $\mu_{\textrm{pQCD}}=2.6$~GeV, coincide with the astro-only PDF, showing that pQCD has no impact in this case.
 For $p_c^{\mathrm{TOV}}$, pQCD constraints with $X=2$ and $X=4$ reduce the maximal pressure explored in NS, with the effect being more pronounced for larger values of $X$ and lower values of $\mu_{\mathrm{pQCD}}$.
 Interestingly the case $X=1$ with $\mu_{\textrm{pQCD}}=2.4$~GeV clearly impacts the PDF for $p_c^{\mathrm{TOV}}$ and $\mu_c^{\mathrm{TOV}}$ by excluding certain soft EoS.

 In the left panel of Fig.~\ref{fig:M_tov_dist}, we show envelopes for the pressure as function of the energy density around all the EoS allowed in a certain set.
 The bands are terminated at the TOV limit.
 For the cases $X=2$ and $X=4$, we find that incorporating pQCD constraints reduces the allowed region in the $p - \epsilon$ plane by lowering the maximum allowed pressures.
 Again, the pQCD constraints do not reduce the number of EoS if $X=1$ and $\mu_{\textrm{pQCD}}=2.6$~GeV.
+In general, for $\mu_{\textrm{pQCD}}=2.6$~GeV, we have found that the minimal value of $X$ at which pQCD becomes constraining is around $X \approx 1.3$.
 Note the impact of pQCD if $X=1$ and $\mu_{\textrm{pQCD}}=2.4$~GeV as previously discussed.

 \textit{Results for the NS masses and radii -} In the middle and right panels of Fig.~\ref{fig:M_tov_dist}, we show the PDFs over the maximal NS mass M$_\tov$ and the radius of the corresponding NS, R$_\tov$.
 For M$_\tov$, the effects of pQCD are most significant when the case $X=1$ and $\mu_{\textrm{pQCD}}=2.4$~GeV is considered.
 For $X=2$ and $X=4$, we find that pQCD constraints slightly shift the distributions for M$_\tov$ to lower values when added on top of astrophysical constraints but the corresponding PDF over R$_\tov$ show no significant change.
 These results indicate that present pQCD calculations do not impact the masses and radii of observable NS, but they are on the brink of becoming constraining.